Domeroth/Guess-the-number/README.md

 # Guess-the-number
 Short game.
-The aim is to guess the number from 1 to 100
+The aim is to guess the number in a given number of steps